uabrc/uabrc.github.io/docs/data_management/transfer/globus.md

 ### UAB Box Connector

-To use the UAB Box Connector, [search for an endpoint](#moving-data-between-endpoints) like usual and enter "UAB Box" into the search box.
+To use the UAB Box Connector, [search for a collection/endpoint](#moving-data-between-collections) like usual and enter "UAB Box" into the search box.
 Select the endpoint labeled "UAB Box".
 You should see a list of files and folders that are available to you at <https://uab.app.box.com>.
 File transfers work as they would with any other endpoint or collection.

 ### Long-term Storage S3 (LTS) Connector